• Skip to main content

 Efren Divided book cover showing a boy walking by a fence

-12-year-old Efrén loves to watch his Ama make milagras for him and his twin siblings every morning.
-It seems like she is always making a miracle breakfast out of nothing.
-After his Ama is deported in a surprise raid, Efrén must look after the household, including his sibling who has a cognitive disability, while his Apa works hard to earn the money needed to bring Ama back to the family.
+After his Ama is deported in a surprise raid, 12-year-old Efrén must look after the household, including his sibling who has a cognitive disability, while his Apa works hard to earn the money needed to bring Ama back to the family.
 Efrén's secret almost costs him his best friend, a white boy who lives with his grandmother, as well as his academic success.
 Readers will empathize with the struggles of living with immigration difficulties and the emotional chaos of being forcibly separated from a parent.

-I cannot recommend this book enough!
 I absolutely loved this historical novel set on Martha's Vineyard in the early 19th century.
 Lezotte, who is herself deaf, has written a fiercely strong heroine, Mary Lambert, who lives in community where everyone speaks sign language and a quarter of the population is deaf.
 One day, a young man arrives in the village hoping to research the reason for the high rate of deafness.
 Mary narrates the story and her observations of the interactions between the English, Black, Irish, and Wampanoag peoples, as well as on racism, prejudice and ableism are perceptive and thought-provoking.
-The author's endnote gives historical background on the town of Chilmark and Martha's Vineyard are fascinating.

 MORE: Middle Grade Books with Protagonists Who Have Medical Challenges